neilblom/wordlist-writer/docs/API_Specification.md

 API Specification — WordList Writer
-Version: 2026-07-20
+Version: 2026-07-23
 Status: Authoritative Backend API Guide

 Overview
 This document describes the backend API routes for WordList Writer.
 It defines paths, methods, request and response formats, and error rules.
-It is backend-only and is designed to keep the server interface stable as new features are added, including cognate management, dictionary profiles, merged dictionary rebuilding, and multilingual expansion.
+It is backend-only and is designed to keep the server interface stable as new features are added.
+All Phase 3 features (dictionary profiles, merged dictionary, alphabetical dictionary, pending/official cognates, tier metadata, cross-language master) have been removed.
+This specification reflects the simplified Phase 2 architecture: English-only master list, simple cognate window, stable tokenizer, stable highlight pipeline, and predictable save/load behavior.

 1. Conventions
 General rules: